wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 <a target="_blank" href="https://vaultproject.io/">https://vaultproject.io</a>.

-1. Hashicorp's steps for installing Vault are at
+1. HashiCorp's steps for installing Vault are at
    <a target="_blank" href="https://vaultproject.io/docs/install/">
    https://vaultproject.io/docs/install</a>.

-0. Installers for a large number of operating systems are downloaded from Hashicorp's website:
+0. Installers for a large number of operating systems are downloaded from HashiCorp's website:

    <a target="_blank" href="https://www.vaultproject.io/downloads.html">
    https://www.vaultproject.io/downloads.html</a>